Interscholastic Athletics/Activities Administration

 - JMC:5420 Social Media and Online Communication

 * These courses are strongly recommended for students pursuing the certificate.
-When completed, this combination of courses allow students to apply for State of Iowa coaching authorization.
+The BoEE requires an applicant for the Interscholastic Administration Authorization to have a coaching authorization or endorsement.
+Upon completion, this combination of courses allows students to apply for State of Iowa coaching authorization.